dagster-io/dagster/python_modules/dagster/docs/guides/028_to_030_new_concepts.md

     )
 ```

 That's quite the ball of wax for what should be relatively straightforward.
-And this hides the boilerplate AllScriptsFileloadResources class as well.
+And this doesn't even include the boilerplate AllScriptsFileloadResources class as well.
 We're going to break this apart and eliminate the need for that class.

 The only real reusable resource here is the LocalFsHandleResource, so let's break that out into it's own Resource.